pomponchik/escaping/README.md

 ## Logging

 You can pass a logger object to the `escape`.
-If an exception is raised inside the context or the function wrapped by the decorator, it will be logged:
+In such case, if an exception is raised inside the context or the function wrapped by the decorator, it will be logged:

 ```python
 import logging